kzar/davemail/README.md

 - Figure out how to consider the address the original email was to when forwarding emails.
 Currently, the wrong alias is often used.
-- Figure out an algorithm to fix broken line wrapping in Rietveld emails.
 - Figure out why forwarded messages sometimes get mangled.
 - Ditch webmail/mobile email completely?!
 - [Set up imapnotify to trigger mbsync, rather than polling.][11]